 |MBA 505||Topics in Management · First 8 weeks

 Each topic completed constitutes 2 hours of credit.
 Examples of topic options include Management of Technology, Project Management, Sustainable Marketing Enterprises, Strategic Thinking, Global Economy, and Study Abroad (course completed during winter break)

 |MBA 505||Topics in Management · Second 8 weeks

 Each topic completed constitutes 2 hours of credit.
 Examples of topic options include Decision & Risk Analysis, Operations Analysis, Negotiations, Quantitative Methods in Finance, and Enterprise IT Strategy

 Today’s competitive business climate calls for experts.
 And that’s what the second year of the Illinois MBA is all about, developing your expertise.
 We want you to select your second year courses based on your own interests and career goals so that you’re ready to take on the competition and be a business leader.

 During your second year, you will take a minimum of 32 hours.
 Of those 32 hours, 16 must be business hours and the other 16 hours can be earned by taking business or non-business courses.
 View a list of business courses, any course 500 level and above in BADM or FIN are possible business courses for the second-year.
 Having the option to take courses outside the College of Business is what makes the Illinois MBA so unique.
 The University of Illinois is the home to many top ranked academic programs, such as Engineering, Agriculture and Consumer Economics, and Law, and we want you to take advantage of all that this institution has to offer!
 The second year flexible curriculum allows you to get creative and develop skills and in-depth knowledge that will prepare you for a successful career.
-View a list of non-business courses that our MBA students have taken.

 Video Link: Learn more about the Illinois MBA curriculum.